Euronet Worldwide (EEFT)

 nullAI Analysis | Feedback

-Michael J. Brown co-founded Euronet in 1994 and has served as its chief executive officer ever since.
-He also serves as the Chairman of Euronet's board of directors and the Company's President.
-With over 30 years of combined experience in the computer software and digital payments business, he is actively involved in the day-to-day operations of Euronet, overseeing business strategy, financial performance, and growth across all markets.
-Prior to Euronet, Mr. Brown founded Innovative Software in 1979, which later merged with Informix in 1988, where he served as president and chief operating officer.
-He was also a founding investor in Visual Tools in 1993, which was acquired by Sybase Software in 1996.
+Michael J. Brown co-founded Euronet in 1994 and has served as its Chief Executive Officer ever since.
+He is also Chairman of Euronet's board of directors and the Company's President.
+An accomplished entrepreneur with over 30 years of combined experience in the computer software and digital payments business, he is actively involved in the day-to-day operations of Euronet while overseeing the company's business strategy, financial performance, and growth.
+Prior to Euronet, Mr. Brown founded and was CEO of Innovative Software in 1979, which developed integrated business software and later merged with Informix in 1988, where he served as President and Chief Operating Officer.
+In 1993, he was a founding investor of Visual Tools, a company that was acquired by Sybase Software in 1996.

-Kevin J. Caponecchi Executive Vice President and Chief Executive Officer, epay, Software and EFT Asia Pacific Division
+Kevin J. Caponecchi, Executive VP and CEO, epay, Software and EFT Asia Pacific Division

 Kevin J. Caponecchi joined Euronet in July 2007.
-He is responsible for the strategic planning, operations, and management of Euronet's epay (Prepaid segment) globally, as well as the software and Asia Pacific EFT businesses.
-Before coming to Euronet, Mr. Caponecchi gained 17 years of domestic and international management experience with various GE businesses, including serving as president for GE Transportation's Global Signaling business.
+He is responsible for the strategic planning, operations, and global management of epay (Euronet's Prepaid segment), as well as the software and Asia Pacific EFT businesses.
+Mr. Caponecchi has 17 years of domestic and international management experience with various GE businesses, and prior to joining Euronet, he served as President for GE Transportation's Global Signaling business.

-Juan C. Bianchi Executive Vice President and Chief Executive Officer, Money Transfer Segment
+Juan C. Bianchi, Executive VP and CEO, Money Transfer Segment

-Juan C. Bianchi joined Euronet following the Company's acquisition of RIA Envia Inc. in April 2007.
-As CEO of the money transfer segment, he oversees Euronet's money transfer operations worldwide and is responsible for the segment's financial and operational performance and global strategy.
-Prior to the acquisition, Mr. Bianchi served as the CEO of RIA and spent his entire career at either RIA or AFEX Money Express.
+Juan C. Bianchi joined Euronet after the company's acquisition of Ria Envia, Inc. in April 2007.
+As CEO of the money transfer segment, he is responsible for the financial and operational performance and driving the global strategy for the division.
+Before the acquisition, Mr. Bianchi served as the CEO of Ria and has spent his entire career at either Ria or AFEX Money Express, a money transfer company purchased by Ria's founders.
+He has more than 15 years of experience in the money transfer industry.

-Nikos Fountas Executive Vice President and Chief Executive Officer, EFT Europe, Middle East and Africa Division
+Nikos Fountas, Executive VP and CEO, EFT Americas, Europe, Middle East and Africa Division

 AI Analysis | Feedback